tobiasbuckell/vigor/README.md

 # VIGOR (QWERTY VARIANT)
-*a VIM-like keybinding system in Lua code for Hammerspoon with Colemak-DH keyboard layout*
+*a VIM-like keybinding system in Lua code for Hammerspoon with QWERTY keyboard layout*

 ## How to use: